 You can check your eligibility for free childcare and apply online.

-If eligible you will be given a code which you must then take to your chosen early years provider who will validate the code with the local authority.
+If eligible you will be given a code which you must then take to your chosen early years provider.

 You can then discuss your childcare requirements with your childcare provider and book your child a place.

 Every 3 months you will have to reconfirm your details with HMRC to make sure you still qualify for the 30 hours funded childcare.